AshCatchEmAll/Sfu_Maps/README.md

  - android_intent: ^0.3.7+2
  - qr_flutter: ^3.1.0
  - flutter_barcode_scanner: ^1.0.1
- Much thanks to these plugins which made this project successful.
+ - Much thanks to these plugins which made this project successful :clap:

  # Contact info
  ```